-When I was planning our family trip to Ireland my kids were really excited to see a real castle.
+When I was planning our family trip to Ireland, my kids were excited to see a real castle.
 Researching hotels, I came across the Clontarf Castle Hotel.
-When I told my kids that we had a chance to sleep in one they hooted and hollered and became even more excited for our trip!
+When I told my kids that we had a chance to sleep in one, they hooted and hollered and became even more excited about our trip!
 Who wouldn’t want to sleep in an Irish castle in Dublin?

 The Castle’s History

 Clontarf was the site of the Battle of Clontarf in 1014, a battle between the Vikings and Brian Boru.
 There has been a castle on this piece of land since 1172, although the current castle was built in 1837.
-Since then it has passed through many families and religious groups.
-It was longest held (300 years) by the Vernon Family.
-It was sold by the family in 1933, then was a popular cabaret from 1972-1998.
+Since then, it has passed through many families and religious groups.
+It was longest-held (300 years) by the Vernon Family.
+The family sold it in 1933, then was a popular cabaret from 1972-1998.
 Fortunately for us in the 1990s it was turned into a hotel.

 Our Stay in the Castle